-The following image indicates the location of the processor and provides a visual representation of the installation procedure.
+The following images indicate the location of the processor and provides a visual representation of the installation procedure.

-- 1. Align the pin-1 corner of the processor with the pin 1 corner of the processor socket, and then place the processor in the processor socket. - NOTE: The pin-1 corner of the processor has a triangle that aligns with the triangle on the pin-1 corner on the processor socket.
+- 1. Ensure that the release lever on the processor socket is fully extended in the open position. - 2.
+Align the notches on the processor with the tabs on the processor socket and place the processor in the processor socket. - NOTE: The pin-1 corner of the processor has a triangle that aligns with the triangle on the pin-1 corner on the processor socket.
 When the processor is properly seated, all four corners are aligned at the same height.
-If one or more corners of the processor are higher than the others, the processor is not seated properly. - 2.
-When the processor is fully seated in the socket, close the processor cover. - 3.
-Press down and push the release lever under the securing tab to lock it.
+If one or more corners of the processor are higher than the others, the processor is not seated properly. - 3.
+When the processor is fully seated in the socket, pivot the release-lever down and place it under the tab on the processor cover.